NFPA 79

 Heat and vacuum sealers contain electrical components that are directly affected by NFPA 79 requirements.
 These systems typically include:

-NFPA 79 validation is the process of ensuring that industrial equipment complies the electrical safety requirements in the NFPA 79 standard, often through a combination of design review, compliance checks, and on-site field evaluation by third-party certification entities.
+Sealers built to NFPA 79 safety standards are fully prepared for validation.
+This is the process of ensuring that industrial equipment complies with the electrical safety requirements in the NFPA 79 standard before being put to use.
 The purpose of the validation process is to verify that the equipment is free from electrical hazards such as shock, fire, and control system failure by thorough examination of its wiring practices, components, and overall electrical architecture.
+The validation process for heat and vacuum sealing machinery typically includes:

 All Gramatech heat and vacuum sealing machines are built to order in the U.S.A. and can be manufactured to fully meet NFPA 79 standards, as well as all associated validation protocols.
 Please contact IMPAK's machinery specialists for more detailed information, and to discuss implementing NFPA 79 compliance in a Gramatech sealer for your application.